TomokiMiyauci/cssmap-spec/README.md

 ## What

-CSS map is a standard for mapping (aliasing) identifiers to CSS rules and CSS declarations.
+CSS map is mapping (aliasing) identifiers to CSS rules and declarations.

 The current specification is limited to the JSON format.